odubno/gauss-naive-bayes/README.md

 ## Summary
 Return the (mean, standard deviation) combination for each feature column of the data set.
+The mean and the standard deviation will be used when calculating the Normal Probabiltiy value for each feature.

 <details>
   <summary>Click to expand summarize().</summary>